YogaWang7/YogaWang7.github.io/index.md

 # Research Interests

-- **AI for good + real-world data-driven problems**.
+- **AI for good**.
-- Understand and predict human behavior in order to provide better solutions for society.
+- Develop and deploy AI solutions to address real-world data-driven problems and create more social impact.
-- Leverage domain knowledge or theoretical models, such as game theory, to enhance neural network methods.
+- Employ an interdisciplinary approach, such as integrating insights from psychology, sociology, and economics, to make AI-based solutions explainable and insightful.

 # Education

-- I will finish an MSc in Computer Science at Beijing Institute of Technology ([BIT](https://english.bit.edu.cn/)) in 2024, supervised by [Haoran Yu](https://scholar.google.com/citations?hl=en&user=-vZRFXgAAAAJ).
+- I will finish an MRes. in Computer Science at Beijing Institute of Technology ([BIT](https://english.bit.edu.cn/)) in 2024, supervised by [Haoran Yu](https://scholar.google.com/citations?hl=en&user=-vZRFXgAAAAJ).
-- I have completed **(cum laude)** a BSc in Computer Science at the Huazhong Agricultural University ([HZAU](http://www.hzau.edu.cn/en/HOME.htm)) in 2020, supervised by [Jianxiao Liu](https://dblp.org/pid/60/8456.html).
+- I have completed **(cum laude)** a BSc. in Computer Science at the Huazhong Agricultural University ([HZAU](http://www.hzau.edu.cn/en/HOME.htm)) in 2020, supervised by [Jianxiao Liu](https://dblp.org/pid/60/8456.html).

 {% include_relative _includes/publications.md %}